Govind-Patwal/Pewlett-Hackard-Analysis/README.md

 Four major points from the two analysis deliverables.

-1) Retirement Titles - The total number of records retreived was **133,776**.
-However it does not tell us a correct number of people about to retire ,as there are a lot of duplicate entries.
-The reason of this is that the data is coming straight out from the table **titles**, which contains all the titles that a person has ever held while working with Pewlett Hackard.
-This table has **443,308** records as compared to **300,024** in the table **employees**.
+1) ### Retirement Titles
+    The total number of records retreived was **133,776**.
+However it does not tell us the correct number of people about to retire - there are a lot of duplicate entries.
+The reason behind this is that the data is coming straight out from the table **titles**, which contains all the titles that a person has ever held while working with Pewlett Hackard.
+The table **titles** has **443,308** records as compared to **300,024** in the table **employees**.

     If we had a table to start with that had the latest titles of all employees, many steps would have been saved.